kristopolous/quick-color/README.md

 <img src=http://i.imgur.com/jOnkOgX.png><br>

-Now you can do a Ctrl+x (or equivalent cut) on your platform and get the color into the clipboard.
+Now you can do a Ctrl+X (or equivalent cut) on your platform and get the color into the clipboard.